 The good news is that teratozoospermia can be cured in some of these cases.
 For example, if caused by fever, infections, or stress, the man is likely to start producing normal sperm again once these conditions disappear.
 If the cause is associated with unhealthy habits, picking up healthier habits such as following a balanced diet, quitting smoking, etc. can improve sperm quality.

-After examining sperm morphology with a semen analysis, it is possible for the specialist to determine the type of teratozoospermia and its grade of severity using Kruger's strict criteria:
+After examining sperm morphology with a semen analysis, it is possible for the specialist to determine the type of teratozoospermia and its grade of severity.
+For this purpose, the Kruger criteria are used and teratospermia is classified into three grades:

 - Mild teratozoospermia